 Juvenile Curfew Laws and Exempted Activities

-Almost all juvenile curfew laws identify exempted activities or exceptions under which juveniles may lawfully be out after curfew.
-These exceptions will vary by jurisdiction, but typically include:
+Almost all of these types of laws identify exempted activities or exceptions under which juveniles may lawfully be out after curfew.
+These exceptions will vary by jurisdiction, but typically include the following:

 Punishments for Juvenile Curfew Violations

-Violations of juvenile curfew law are punished differently among various jurisdictions, but can often include one or more of the following penalties:
+Violations of juvenile curfews are punished differently among various jurisdictions, but can often include one or more of the following penalties:

 In some cities, parents who knowingly allow their children to violate curfew laws can also be subject to fines and other forms of punishment.

-Often, a city curfew law will remain on the books but will only be enforced periodically, normally as a law enforcement response to an increased incidence of local crime and violence.
+Often, a city curfew law will remain on the books but will only be enforced periodically, typically as a police response to an increased incidence of local crime and violence.
 In other cities, curfew enforcement is ramped up during summer months when students are out of school.

 This selective enforcement and discretion in dealing with violations of juvenile curfew laws can help when addressing specific situations, but they have also been the basis for challenging certain juvenile curfew laws in the court system.